sogelink-research/pgrest/README.md

   - **allowOrigins**: Specifies the origins that are allowed to access.
 Default ["*"]
   - **allowHeaders**: Specifies the allowed headers.
 Default ["*"]
   - **allowMethods**: Specifies the allowed methods.
 Default ["OPTIONS", "POST"]
+- **maxConcurrentRequests**: Limits number of currently processed requests at a time across all users.
+Defatul 15.

 ### Connections